metno/emep-ctm/Input.rst

 Since 2015 different formats of gridded emissions can be used and mixed (with some restrictions) in the EMEP model under one common framework.
 The new emission system is described in :numref:`emisnew`.
-Here we focus only on the "old style" ASCCI emission format.
+Here we focus only on the "old style" ASCII emission format.

 Seven gridded emission input files (``emislist.poll``) are available in ASCII format for the following compounds: CO, |NH3|\ ,